Nullptr-Studios/Project-Hotline/Design/GDD.md

 - **Attack**: With the press of a button, Players can perform an attack, this will be explained with more detail on the _Weapon System_ part.
 - **Change weapons**: Players are able to hold up to two weapons at the same time and change between them during gameplay.
 However, switching weapons takes time, making it unwise to do so during combat.
 Players may also **throw a weapon** to free up a slot and pick up a different weapon from the ground.
 Throwing a weapon at an enemy will briefly stun them, rendering them unable to move or attack for a short period.

+### Game Loop

+Throughout the game, the player will be tasked with clearing stages and advancing to a specific room within each scene.
+Upon reaching this room, they must interact with an object or element before returning to the entry door.
+The interaction will involve pressing a button, with the specific context varying according to the storyline's requirements.
+This could involve actions such as stealing an object, burning a document, or other objectives aligned with the narrative.
+During the time they are walking to or from that room, a player might encounter enemies on its path.
+Enemies will behave according the described interactions on the _Enemies_ section, but in most cases this will result in a fight between the enemy an the player.
+As noted in the _Weapon System_ section, there is no reference to a traditional damage system.
+This is because instant death plays a crucial role in the combat mechanics.
+Both the player character and enemies will be killed instantly by a single bullet, while melee attacks will require two hits to achieve a kill.
+If the player character dies, the player will be prompted to restart the scene with the press of a button.

+Upon exiting the building and finishing the level, the score screen will appear, recording the player's high score on the save file.Additional information, such as the number of enemies killed, total enemies eliminated in the scene, highest kill combo, and time taken to complete the scene, will also be displayed in this section.
+After this screen, the player will be presented with some dialog before entering the next stage.
+This loop will be repeated until the completion of the game.

 ### Enemies

 The main obstacles on the game will be enemies.
 By default, all of them will be equipped with a weapon chosen during scene design.
 These enemies will work based on a state system that will dictate their behabiour: